metagov/gateway/docs/driver_tutorial.rst

 Driver Tutorial
 ===============

-This tutorial will show you have to write a Driver that uses Metagov, or how to use Metagov alongside your existing governance engine to turn it into a Driver.
+This tutorial will show you have to write a governance Driver that uses Metagov, or how to use Metagov alongside your existing governance engine.

+You can also look at the `"Minimal Driver" Express App <https://github.com/metagov/example-driver>`_ for an example of a single-community Driver.
+(Warning!
+Example Driver may be out-of-sync with latest Metagov APIs.
+Copy-paste with caution.)

 Set up
 ------

-Deploy Metagov on the same machine as your Driver.
+You'll need to run Metagov on the same machine as your Driver.
-For local setup, follow the instructions for :doc:`Metagov local development setup <../development>`.
+Follow the instructions at :doc:`Metagov development setup <../development>`.

 Single- or Multi-Community